RLVR-World: Training World Models with Reinforcement Learning: Evaluating Video World Models with RLVR

 \paragraph{Mitigating repetition.} Prior studies \cite{li2023repetition} have identified the likelihood objective as a primary cause of repetition in LLM generation.
 We observe a similar phenomenon in multi-step video prediction, as showcased in Figure~\ref{fig:showcase}.
 This likely stems from the fact that approximately 20\% of tokens in each frame remain unchanged from the previous frame, encouraging the model to exploit this shortcut.
 By directly optimizing video-level prediction metrics rather than next-token likelihood, RLVR effectively mitigates this issue, reducing the repetition rate from 48.6\% to 9.9\%.
 To ensure our improvements are not merely due to reducing repetition, in Table~\ref{tab:rt1}, we include an additional baseline that repeatedly queries the base model for predictions until a non-repetitive output is sampled.

 \paragraph{Metric-oriented optimization.} To further demonstrate the effect of direct metric optimization, we post-train five variants of the base model using five different metrics as reward functions: MAE, MSE, PSNR, SSIM, and LPIPS.
 As shown in Figure~\ref{fig:model_analysis}, models fine-tuned with a specific metric generally achieve the best performance when evaluated on that same metric.
+Additionally, to show the effectiveness of our method for non-differentiable rewards and achieve zero repetition rate, we introduce an additional repetition penalty reward, defined as the negative rate of consecutive identical frames.
+In Table~\ref{tab:rt1}, after training the model with this extended reward, we observe that it maintains comparable prediction performance while effectively eliminating repetition artifacts.

 \paragraph{Test-time scaling.} We evaluate the test-time scaling behavior of our base and RLVR-trained models by reporting the best metric achieved across $N$ samples \cite{ma2025inference} in Figure~\ref{fig:model_analysis}.
 RLVR-World improves one-shot performance, even outperforming the base model's best-of-$5$ results.
 This is particularly valuable in practical scenarios where generating large numbers of samples is computationally expensive and ground-truth comparisons are unavailable.
 However, as $N$ increases to 100, the base model catches up and eventually surpasses RLVR-trained models, echoing findings from Yue \textit{et al.} \cite{yue2025does}.
 This suggests limitations of current RLVR methods and ample opportunities for future research.